jkirk/jkirk.github.io/content/posts/20230915-debian-calamares-installation-journal.md

 But the installation failed again. *sigh*

-So I then decided to give up the Calamares installer and use the Debian (netinst)[https://www.debian.org/distrib/netinst] installer.
+I gave up at that point and decided to use the Debian (netinst)[https://www.debian.org/distrib/netinst] installer.